 I’ve had acne-prone skin my entire life, and I can testify to trying every lotion, potion and prescription medicine on the market.
 I’ve tried it all, including harsh creams with lofty promises to eliminate blemished skin.
 Two years ago, I took a little break.
 After spending a copious amount of money on products that delivered little to no result since I started puberty at 14, I decided to try out a new routine.
 I read about something called the Korean Skin Care Regiment, a multi-step ritual that women in Korea incorporated into their daily routine for preventative measures.
 More significantly I found a yoga studio that I loved, and started practicing hot yoga everyday.
 And to round it out, I found an aesthetician that I loved that was gentle yet efficient.

 The result?
 For the first time ever, I prefer my natural skin to any concealer, foundation, or highlighter combination sold in the market.
-I no longer have to hide under layers of product to feel refreshed, and more importantly, feel like the best version of myself.
-Even run ins with ex-boyfriends and old acquaintances would take note of the changes (which made me wonder, was it that much duller before?)
-This was by no means a huge lifestyle change, if anything, it was a modelrate addition to my daily routine that required some time for self care and maintenance.
+I no longer have to hide under layers of products to feel refreshed, and more importantly, feel like the best version of myself.
+Even run ins with exes and old acquaintances would take note of the visible change (which made me wonder, how bad was it before?)
+This was by no means a huge lifestyle change,only a moderate addition to my daily routine that required some time for self care and maintenance.

 1. Hot Yoga